11 Popular Movies With Terrible Messages

 The Santa Clause

-Image Credit: Walt Disney Pictures.
+Image Credit Walt Disney Pictures

 Speaking of bad parents, let’s talk about Scott Calvin.